William R. Baker

-William Robinson Baker (1820–1890) was a railroad executive, Texas State Senator and Mayor of Houston, Texas.
+William Robinson Baker (May 21, 1820 – April 30, 1890) was an American railroad executive and politician who served as the 29th Mayor of Houston from 1880 to 1886.
+Baker was previously the Director and Vice President of the Houston and Texas Central Railroad and represented the 14th district in the Texas Senate for one term, from 1874 to 1876.

 Early life

 Baker was born on May 21, 1820, in Baldwinsville, New York to Asa Baker and the former Hannah Robinson.
 He lived in New York until age 17 at which time he moved to Houston in the Republic of Texas.
 There he was a bookkeeper for the Houston Town Company for about two years.
 Starting around 1839, he managed a general store for two years.
 In 1841, Baker successfully ran for County Clerk of Harris County, a position he held for 16 years.
-In December 1845, Baker married Hester E. Runnels.
-She was a niece of former Mississippi Governor Hiram Runnels.

 Career

 In 1852, Baker became the Secretary of the Texas Central Railroad, and in 1856, Secretary of the Houston and Texas Central Railroad.
 He eventually became Director and the Vice President of the line.
 From 1868 to 1871 was President of the railroad, and from 1873 to 1875, served as Vice-President and Manager.
 He sold his interests and retired from the railroad business in 1877.

 According to the 1860 United States Census, Baker owned real estate valued at $300,000 and personal property valued at $75,000.
 Baker was one of just twenty-eight Texans in 1860 with at least $200,000 real estate assets.

-In 1874, Baker was elected to the Texas Senate from the 16th District and served one term.
+In 1874, Baker was elected to the Texas Senate from the 14th district and served one term.

 Baker was the first Houston mayor to hold office for three terms, serving the city from 1880 through 1886.
 He failed in a bid for a fourth term in 1886 when he lost the election by just four votes.

+Personal life

+In December 1845, Baker married Hester E. Runnels.
+She was a niece of former Mississippi Governor Hiram Runnels.

+All of Baker's sisters followed him to Houston.
+His eldest sister, Marianna, resided with him and kept house for him until her marriage to Thomas M. Bagby.
+Likewise, his sister Emily lived in Houston for a few years before her marriage to Horace D. Taylor.
+Julia married William Clark and Hattie married Alexander Szabo.